The Best Companies for Sports Sponsorship

 Red Bull

 From one beverage brand to another, Red Bull’s energy drinks are also synonymous with sports.
-Compared to the list of sports that Pepsi sponsors, those sports supported by Red Bull are admittedly more extreme.
+Compared to the list of sports that Pepsi sponsors, those supported by Red Bull are admittedly more extreme.
 If you’re an athlete who’s into skateboarding, free-ride mountain biking, skiing, BMX, or cliff-diving, then Red Bull might be the sponsor for you.

 Coca-Cola

-If yours is a soccer team, Coca-Cola might be interested.
-On their website, Coke says that “our support of football is at all levels – from grassroots with the Copa Coca-Cola, to 100+ Professional Football teams, federations, and National teams.”
-Yes, football means soccer in this case.
+If you happen to have a soccer team, Coca-Cola might be interested.
+According to their website, Coke says, “Our support of football is at all levels – from grassroots with the Copa Coca-Cola to 100+ Professional Football teams, federations, and National teams.”

 Coca-Cola’s soccer sponsorships started way back in 1958, so this area of sponsorship is as long-standing as its others.
 Coke became a part of the FIFA World Cup as a sponsor in 1978 and has been with the sports organization ever since.